maruel/panicparse/README.md

 ### Disable inlining

-The Go toolchain inlines function when it can.
+The Go toolchain inlines functions when it can.
 This causes traces to be less informative.
 Optimization also interfere with traces.
 You can use the following to help diagnosing issues: